Planting Requirements for New Buildings

 If you have a project pre-filed with the Department of Buildings on or after May 3, 2010, please be sure to visit the Building Plan Review page before proceeding.

 According to the City of New York zoning text amendment, all new buildings and all enlargements exceeding 20 percent of the floor area must have one new tree for every 25 feet of building road frontage.
 These requirements are just like other zoning rules in that they must be satisfied in order for the builder to obtain a Certificate of Occupancy from the Department of Buildings (DOB).
-Applicants who pre-filed their project with DOB before May 3, 2010, and are not obligated to complete the Parks Plan Review, must first file an ST-1 Form with DOB to determine the number of new street trees required.
+Applicants who pre-filed their project with DOB before May 3, 2010 and are not obligated to complete the Building Plan Review must first file an ST-1 Form with DOB to determine the number of new street trees required.
 The zoning law provides credit for existing trees but also requires off-site planting if no suitable location can be identified for new trees on-site.

 Street tree planting is a seasonal job and can only take place during Parks’ two approved planting seasons: